Best Movers from California to Colorado (2025 Cost Data)

 - Weather: Colorado has a relatively complex climate.
 Ranging from the famous mountain region of the state to desert.
 Therefore, keep track of the weather of your new city on move day.
 The most extreme weather that happens in Colorado happens in the least populated areas of the state but you may drive through these regions to get to your new home so be wary of that too.

-- State regulator: Quickly check the status of a Colorado moving license anytime on the official state regulator’s website, here.
+- State regulator: Easily verify the status of a Colorado moving license anytime on the official state regulator’s website, here.

-- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called "released value protection," free of charge.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
 Under this option, the mover's responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
 If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.

 Things to do in Colorado